jan-bogaerts/mark/src/markdownCode.md

     if this.props.transformer.isJson:
       toDisplay = JSON.stringify(toDisplay, 0, 2) # do a pretty format with 2 tabs spacing
   ```
-  - theme (light or dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
+  - theme (convert light to vs-light or dark to vs-dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
 - the results-cache of the transformer is monitored for changes in the result (only for changes in the result with the current key).
   - if the result is marked as 'out-of-date' or 'deleted', show the text as grayed-out.
   - if the result is marked as 'overwritten', show the text in red